porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 The most important property of `p-flyout` is its `open` attribute.
 When it is present the flyout will be visible.

-In order to get notified when the modal gets closed by clicking the `x` button, the backdrop or by pressing the `Escape` key you need to register an event listener for the `dismiss` event which is emitted by `p-flyout`.
+In order to get notified when the flyout gets closed by clicking the `x` button, the backdrop or by pressing the `Escape` key you need to register an event listener for the `dismiss` event which is emitted by `p-flyout`.

 The size of `p-flyout` adjusts itself to the content with a predefined min/max width.